bencheeorg/benchee/README.md

 ### Inputs

 `:inputs` is a very useful configuration that allows you to run the same benchmarking jobs with different inputs.
+You specify the inputs as a map from name (String or atom) to the actual input value.
 Functions can have different performance characteristics on differently shaped inputs - be that structure or input size.

 One of such cases is comparing tail-recursive and body-recursive implementations of `map`.
 More information in the [repository with the benchmark](https://github.com/PragTob/elixir_playground/blob/master/bench/tco_blog_post_focussed_inputs.exs) and the [blog post](https://pragtob.wordpress.com/2016/06/16/tail-call-optimization-in-elixir-erlang-not-as-efficient-and-important-as-you-probably-think/).